Learn Lindy Hop

 Partner Rotation

-Please note that there is partner rotation in all our Swing 1 classes to improve the leading and following skills of the participants.
+Please note that there is partner rotation in all our Lindy Hop classes to improve the leading and following skills of the participants.

 Class Material Demo